vijayanajay/agent-trader/docs/tasks.md

 - The script has been run locally against the existing `results.csv` and `RELIANCE.NS.run_log.csv` to generate initial insights.

 Time estimate: 1.5 hours

+## Task 11 — Implement Market Regime Filter (Deterministic)

+**Rationale:** The current signal generation is context-blind, leading to many failed trades in hostile market conditions.
+This task implements the simplest, most effective filter: only trade when the broader market is in an uptrend.
+This is a pragmatic MVP of the `Market_Context_Analyser` agent.
+**Items to implement:**
+    - In `backtester.py`, at the start of the `run_backtest` function, use `yfinance` to download the historical data for the NIFTY 50 index (`^NSEI`).
+    - Calculate a 200-day Simple Moving Average (SMA) on the index's closing prices.
+    - Inside the main date loop, before the scoring logic is called, add a market regime check:
+        - Get the index's closing price and its 200-day SMA for the `current_date`.
+        - If the index close is below its 200-day SMA, `continue` to the next day, skipping all scoring and trade logic.
+    - Add `yfinance` to the main `requirements.txt` if it's not already there for the backtester's environment.
+**Tests to cover:**
+    - Update `tests/test_backtester.py` to ensure the script still runs to completion without errors after adding the market filter logic.
+The test does not need to assert the correctness of the filter itself, only the integrity of the script's execution.
+**Acceptance Criteria (AC):**
+    - `backtester.py` now includes logic to filter trades based on the NIFTY 50's 200-day SMA.
+    - The script runs without error on the `RELIANCE.NS` data.
+    - The new `results_RELIANCE.NS.csv` file shows a different (likely smaller) number of trades than the previous run.
+**Definition of Done (DoD):**
+    - Changes to `backtester.py` are implemented and committed.
+    - `pytest` passes.
+    - A new backtest has been run on `RELIANCE.NS` and the results have been briefly analyzed to confirm the filter is working as expected.
+**Time estimate:** 1.5 hours

+## Task 12 — Add Volatility Score Component

+*   **Rationale:** The `signal_quality_results` show a weak correlation between lower volatility (`atr_pct`) and successful trades.
+This task formalizes that observation by adding an inverse volatility score, rewarding signals that occur during periods of lower price volatility.
+*   **Items to implement:**
+    - Modify the function signature in `src/pattern_scorer.py` from `score(window_df, current_price, sma50)` to `score(window_df, current_price, sma50, atr14)`.
+    - Inside the `score` function:
+        - Calculate `atr_pct = (atr14 / current_price) * 100`.
+        - Create a new `volatility_score` component (max 2.0 points).
+The score should be inversely proportional to `atr_pct`.
+For example, a score of 2.0 for `atr_pct` < 1.5, a score of 0 for `atr_pct` > 4.0, and scaled linearly in between.
+        - Add the `volatility_score` to the `total_score`.
+        - Update the returned dictionary and the `description` string to include the new component.
+    - In `backtester.py`, update the call to `score(...)` to pass the `atr14` value.
+    - In `backtester.py`, ensure the new `volatility_score` is included in the `daily_logs` and saved to the `run_log.csv`.
+*   **Tests to cover:**
+    - In `tests/test_scorer.py`, update existing tests for the new function signature.
+    - Add a new test case with low ATR that results in a high `volatility_score`.
+    - Add a new test case with high ATR that results in a `volatility_score` of 0.
+    - In `tests/test_backtester.py`, update the test to verify that the new `volatility_score` column exists in the generated `run_log.csv`.
+*   **Acceptance Criteria (AC):**
+    - `pattern_scorer.py` now incorporates a volatility-based score component.
+    - `backtester.py` is updated to support the new scorer signature and logging.
+    - The generated `run_log.csv` includes the `volatility_score`.
+    - All tests pass.
+*   **Definition of Done (DoD):**
+    - Changes to `pattern_scorer.py`, `backtester.py`, and their respective tests are implemented and committed.
+    - A new backtest has been run, and the new `signal_quality_results.csv` is generated to evaluate the impact of the change.
+*   **Time estimate:** 1.5 hours